 The services of the Maine Department of Labor – Vocational Rehabilitation (VR) can be a key resource to teams in the process of transitioning from high school to a job.

-Employees with disabilities are guaranteed accommodations such as AIM through the Americans with Disabilities Act (ADA).
+Employees with disabilities are guaranteed accommodations such as AEM through the Americans with Disabilities Act (ADA).
 Refer to the Job Accommodations Network for information regarding accommodations in the workplace.